vorburger/www.fineract.dev/README.md

 *Is this free?*  The demo instance is and always will be free.

+*Who pays for hosting this?*  [vorburger@](https://github.com/vorburger) originally paid for it personally.
+Google Cloud hosting costs for this demo site are currently graciously offered by [Google Open Source](https://opensource.google/).

 *Can I do whatever I like on the demo instance?*  Sure!
 Just to avoid any misunderstanding about what a **demo** is, and is not: The database of the default tenant on the demo may be completely wiped about once a week by an automated script!

 *Can I get a persistent non-demo tenant or full instance here?*  We're still thinking this through.
 Should you have an interest in a non-demo instance of Apache Fineract, please reach out to [hosting@fineract.dev](mailto:hosting@fineract.dev?subject=[www.fineract.dev]) - we're interested in understanding the need and expectations in this space.